benhur07b/benhur07b.github.io/_posts/2018-01-03-learn-cartography-and-styling-in-qgis-part-1.md

 ---
 layout: post
-title: "Learn Cartography and Styling in QGIS through Basketball Visualization (Part 1): Creating Shot Charts using Rule-based Symbology"
+title: "Learn cartography and styling in QGIS through basketball visualization (Part 1): Creating shot charts using Rule-based symbology"
 description: Part 1 of a series of posts focused on teaching cartography and styling in QGIS by creating visualizations for basketball.
 In this post, we'll look at Rule-based symbologies and it can be used for creating basketball shot charts.
 tags: [foss4g, qgis, qgis3, how-to, cartography, basketball, courtvisionph]
 pinned: false